nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Nope.
 Me.
 Yeah.
 It looks like someone did.
 Yep.

 I do.
 Alright.
 Talk to you later.
-Samir and Prince Troubadour.
-Sameer and Prince Troubadour are the ones that are affected at this point.
+Simear and Prince Troubadour.
+Simear and Prince Troubadour are the ones that are affected at this point.

 I'm gonna take it.
 K. Take it away.
 So anybody who succeeded is frightened one.
 Mhmm.